eddiethedean/lavendertown/README.md

 ### Command-Line Interface (CLI)

-LavenderTown includes a powerful CLI for batch processing and automation:
+LavenderTown includes a powerful CLI with beautiful, interactive output for batch processing and automation.
+The CLI features progress bars, formatted tables, and color-coded messages for an enhanced user experience:

 ```bash
 # Analyze a single CSV file